freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1567.1

-Both, the commit to add the unique command and the one to revert it were dropped.
+Both, the commit to add the unique command and the one to revert it, were dropped.
 Enter another `--interactive` rebase that goes back to the `--root` instead of `HEAD~2`.
 I am going to show you how to change a commit message. `--root` means that the rebase will go back to your very first commit.

 #### HINTS